Demographics of Kosovo: Religion

 The country has no official religion.
 The constitution establishes Kosovo as a secular state that is neutral in matters of religious beliefs and where everyone is equal before the law and freedom to belief, conscience and religion is guaranteed.

-The 2011 Kosovo population census was largely boycotted by the Kosovo Serbs (who predominantly identify as Serbian Orthodox Christians), especially in North Kosovo, leaving the Serb population underrepresented.
-The results of the 2011 census gave the following religious affiliations for the population included in the census:
+The 2011 Kosovo population census was largely boycotted by the Kosovo Serbs, especially in North Kosovo.
+That left the Serb population underrepresented.
+The International Monitoring Operation said that questions complied with international standards: respondents can declare their ethnicity and religion but are not obliged to do so.
+Serbs predominantly identify as Orthodox Christians.
+The results of the 2011 census gave the following religious affiliations for the population included in it:

-Almost all Muslims in Kosovo are Sunni Muslim.
+Most Albanians in Kosovo are Muslim.
+Almost all Muslims in Kosovo are Sunni.
+A small amount of Muslims in Kosovo practice Sufism, mainly in Western Kosovo.
+Most Muslims in Kosovo follow the Hanafi Madhab.

 The Serb population is largely Serbian Orthodox.
 The Catholic Albanian communities are mostly concentrated in Gjakova, Prizren, Klina and a few villages near Peć and Vitina (see laramans).
 Slavic-speaking Catholics usually call themselves Janjevci or Kosovan Croats.
 Slavic-speaking Muslims in the south of Kosovo are known as the Gorani people.